 Of particular note, 2.8% of the people in the City Center neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, one of the unique characteristics of the Kennett City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.1% of the neighborhoods in America.
+In addition, the Kennett City Center neighborhood stands out for having an average per capita income lower than 96.1% of the neighborhoods in the United States.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Kennett City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.